Sachinacharya-Project/Python-Zip/README.md

     zipper.write("Filepath[Filename]", "Arcname")
 ````
 **Archivename:** (Required)
-    The name of archive that will be created with supported extension__
+    The name of archive that will be created with supported extension <br>
     Example: archive.rar

 **Mode:** (Required)